WillBerner/Webpage-Refactoring/README.md

 # Webpage Refactoring

-A code refactoring of a basic marketing webpage made from html & CSS.
+A code refactoring of a basic marketing webpage made from HTML & CSS.
 Tasks were to eliminate redundancies, add informative comments, and ensure links functioned correctly.
 The page can be viewed at:

 https://willberner.github.io/Webpage-Refactoring/